dwyl/elixir-auth-facebook/README.md

 ### Create a `FacebookAuthController`

+Last step!
 We finally need a controller to respond to the endpoint:

 ```elixir
 # lib/app_web/controllers/facebook_auth_controller.ex